 Despite the initial belief that P stability would be compromised by the reduced soil and potential release of iron-bound P, the P retention efficiency was still representative (41-51%).
 These findings led to a second study (Mendes et al., 2018c), which investigated the P retention mechanisms and what ensures P stability in the soil/sediments (Figure 4).
 The experimental setup included analysis of soil/sediments geochemistry, redox dynamics and P concentration in the water in different points across the wetlands.

-But the question about the stability of the iron-bound phosphorus, given the consistent soil reducing conditions still remained.
-Measurements of dissolved oxygen concentration near the sediment-water interface demonstrated not only clear annual variations, but a predominantly aerobic environment.
-This strengthened the hypothesis that any release of iron-bound phosphorus from the reduced soils would rebind to iron as soon as it reaches aerobic conditions in the water phase following precipitation to the top sediments.
-Negative correlations between dissolved reactive phosphorus concentration in the water column and dissolved oxygen concentration near the sediment-water interface also supported this hypothesis.
+The new findings demonstrated that P was mainly retained in the sediments associated with iron.
+Moreover, despite the continuous loading of P, the deposited sediments presented generally a high P sorption capacity and availability of iron to P, which decrease the likelihood of P release to the water column, according to Forsmann and Kjaergaard (2014).
+But the question in regards to the stability of the iron-bound P still remained, given the consistent soil reducing conditions.
+Measurements of dissolved oxygen concentration near the sediment-water interface demonstrated clear annual variations, but yet predominantly aerobic conditions.
+This supported the hypothesis that any release of iron-bound P from the reduced soils would be offset by the aerobic conditions at the sediment-water interface, which would favour the binding of P to iron, followed by precipitation to the top sediments.
+Negative significant correlations (p ≤ 0.05) between dissolved reactive P concentration in the water column and dissolved oxygen concentration near the sediment-water interface also supported this hypothesis.

-The research projects were funded by the Danish Strategic Research Council, GUDP, and CAPES Foundation.
+The research projects were funded by the Danish Strategic Research Council, GUDP and CAPES Foundation.